canturkolcer/Openshift-4.x-Deployment/OCP4.x_Installation.md

   /etc/bind/db.<OCPDomainPrefix>.<BaseDomain>
   * Please replace the values between < and > .
   * DO NOT remove any leading or following "."
+  * Create /etc/bind folder if missing.
+It should have execute rigths for others (755 can be used).
   ```
   $TTL    604800
   @       IN      SOA     <OCPDomainPrefix>.<BaseDomain>. root.<OCPDomainPrefix>.<BaseDomain>. (